• Skip to primary navigation

 Play dough snowmen circuits

-If you don’t have snow, try to make your own snow with one my three easy snow recipes.
+If you don’t have snow, try to make your own snow with one of my three easy snow recipes.

 Sensory snow made from cornflour and water